microsoft/azure-health-data-services-workshop/Challenge-09 - MedTech service/Readme.md

     [Create an Event Hub](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-create#create-an-event-hub)

-## Step 2 - Deploy MedTech service in your AHDS workspace
+## Step 2 - Deploy MedTech service in your Azure Health Data Services workspace
 Now you will use Azure Portal to deploy and configure MedTech service within your Azure Health Data Services workspace.

 1. Open the instructions to [Deploy MedTech service in the Azure Portal](https://docs.microsoft.com/en-us/azure/healthcare-apis/iot/deploy-iot-connector-in-azure) in a new browser tab.